mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 ### 7. An example script to compile and run VASP

 The commands above can be combined into a single script as shown below.
-This example shows a script that can either be run from the command line or submitted to Slrum as a batch job.
+This example shows a script that can either be run from the command line or submitted to Slurm as a batch job.

 ```bash